notaryproject/notation/specs/commandline/policy.md

 ## Usage

-### Import trust policies from a JSON file
+### Import trust policy configuration from a JSON file

-An example of importing trust policies from a JSON file:
+An example of import trust policy configuration from a JSON file:

 ```shell
 notation policy import ./my_policy.json
 ```

-The trust policies in the JSON file should be validated according to [trust policy properties](https://github.com/notaryproject/notaryproject/blob/v1.0.0-rc.2/specs/trust-store-trust-policy.md#trust-policy-properties).
-A successful message should be printed out if trust policies are imported successfully.
+The trust policy configuration in the JSON file should be validated according to [trust policy properties](https://github.com/notaryproject/notaryproject/blob/v1.0.0-rc.2/specs/trust-store-trust-policy.md#trust-policy-properties).
+A successful message should be printed out if trust policy configuration are imported successfully.
 Error logs including the reason should be printed out if the importing fails.

-Use `--force` flag to override existing policies without prompt.
+If there is an existing trust policy configuration, prompt for users to confirm whether discarding existing configuration or not.
+Users can use `--force` flag to discard existing trust policy configuration without prompt.

 ### Show trust policies

-Use the following command to show trust policies:
+Use the following command to show trust policy configuration:

 ```shell
 notation policy show
 ```

-Upon successful execution, the trust policies are printed out.
-If trust policies are not configured, users should receive an error message, and a tip to import trust policies from a JSON file.
+Upon successful execution, the trust policy configuration are printed out in a pretty JSON format.
+If trust policy is not configured, users should receive an error message, and a tip to import trust policy configuration from a JSON file.

-### Export trust policies into a JSON file
+### Export trust policy configuration into a JSON file

 Users can redirect the output of command `notation policy show` to a JSON file.